kolyshkin/runc/man/runc.8.md

 	# runc run [ -b bundle ] container-id

-Where _container-id_ is your name for the instance of the container that you are starting.
-The name you provide for the container instance must be unique on your host.
+Where _container-id_ is a name for the new instance of the container.
+The name must be unique on the host.

 Providing the bundle directory using **-b** is optional.
 The default value for _bundle_ is the current directory.